GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/gap_run.rst

     noticeably improve after 2 hours, you just have the option to stop.
 18. Clean up the resulting DNA fragments using the genomics-only Monarch DNA cleanup kit.
 Use a 5:1 ratio of binding buffer : sample.
 Elute in 25 µL.
 19. Quantify the DNA via Nanodrop.
 Load 1-5 µg of sample per thin-comb well using Orange Loading Dye onto a 1.5% agorase gel.
 Run at 100V for 30 minutes, then image.
-20. Compare the digestion bands to estimate the activity on the anti-GFP-MNase, in the same units as the commercial MNase.
+20. Compare the digestion bands to estimate the activity on the nanobody-MNase, in the same units as the commercial MNase.
-    Expect that the in-house anti-GFP-MNase has at least 5x worse activity.
+    Expect that the in-house nanobody-MNase has at least 5x worse activity.

 |